Writing content with machine translation in mind

 For example, for MT engines, "A year free" can mean "an available year" in many languages, and not "a year for free":

-Repeat nouns instead of using pronouns when possible
+Repeat nouns instead of using pronouns when it is needed to avoid ambiguity

 Any pronoun (such as I, me, he, she, it, they, us, we, our, etc.) can be ambiguous depending on how the sentence is constructed.
 To clear up any ambiguity, just replace the pronoun with a noun.